 A study comparing European sewerage charges conducted earlier by Ecologic in cooperation with the Beratungsbüro für Wassertechnik und Management, Wien (Rudolph and others, 1999) uses the annual bill for sewerage services per year and per capita connected to the sewage collection system.
-Table 4 shows the relevant data for several countries of the Euro-
+Table 5 shows the relevant data for several EU Member States from 1996 to 1998 (first row).
+To provide information about the level of the charges in relation to income, the same study presents the annual average sewerage bill per person as a percentage of per capita